 A-1.1.1.(3) Factory-Constructed Buildings.
-The British Columbia Building Code applies the same requirements to site-built and factory-constructed buildings.
-However, it can often be difficult to determine whether a factory-constructed building complies with the Code once it has been delivered to the construction site because many of the wall, roof and floor assemblies are closed in and so their components cannot be inspected.
+The Building By-law applies the same requirements to site-built and factory-constructed buildings.
+However, it can often be difficult to determine whether a factory-constructed building complies with the By-law once it has been delivered to the construction site because many of the wall, roof and floor assemblies are closed in and so their components cannot be inspected.
 CSA A277, "Procedure for Factory Certification of Buildings," was developed to address this problem with regard to residential, commercial and industrial buildings.
 This standard describes a procedure whereby an independent certification agency can review the quality control procedures of a factory and make periodic unannounced inspections of its products.
 The standard is not a building code, only a procedure for certifying compliance of factory-constructed components with a building code or other standard.
 If a factory-constructed building bears the label of an accredited certification agency indicating that compliance with the National Building Code has been certified using the CSA A277 procedure, the accepting authority will have some assurance that the concealed components do not require re-inspection on site.

 On the other hand, standards in the CSA Z240 MH Series, "Manufactured Homes," do resemble a building code.
-These portions contain requirements in many of the areas where the British Columbia Building Code also has requirements and frequently the requirements are different.
-Other portions of the Z240 standards deal with special requirements for manufactured homes related to the fact that these houses must be moved over roads, which is an issue the British Columbia Building Code does not address.
-The British Columbia Building Code considers mobile homes certified to the Z240 standard as acceptable housing and they are permitted under Clause 1.1.1.1.(2)(g).
+These portions contain requirements in many of the areas where the Building By-law also has requirements and frequently the requirements are different.
+Other portions of these requirements are different.
+Other portions of the Z240 standards deal with special requirements for manufactured homes related to the fact that these houses must be moved over roads, which is an issue the Building By-law does not address.
+The Building By-law considers mobile homes certified to the Z240 standard as acceptable housing and they are permitted under Clause 1.1.1.1.(2)(g).

-The British Columbia Building Code does reference CSA Z240.10.1, "Site Preparation, Foundation, and Anchorage of Manufactured Homes," which is not actually part of the CSA Z240 MH Series.
+The Building By-law does reference CSA Z240.10.1, "Site Preparation, Foundation, and Anchorage of Manufactured Homes," which is not actually part of the CSA Z240 MH Series.
 This standard contains requirements for surface foundations where buildings - not just houses - comply with the deformation resistance test provided in CSA Z240.2.1, "Structural Requirements for Manufactured Homes."

 A-1.1.1.(5) Heritage Buildings.
-Many local governments have identified conservation of selected heritage properties, or protection of the heritage character of certain areas, as being community planning objectives.
-The Province's planning objectives and growth strategy encourage and support local government in this effort.
-The key is to find ways to make restoration and rehabilitation of heritage buildings economically viable for the properties' owners.
+The City has identified conservation of selected heritage properties, or protection of the heritage character of certain areas, as being community planning objectives.
+The City's planning objectives and growth strategy encourage and support the retention of these properties and ways to make restoration and rehabilitation of heritage buildings economically viable for the properties' owners.

-It is generally recognized that the present British Columbia Building Code was primarily written for new construction and provides for a performance level that is significantly higher than what exists with many older buildings.
-To apply present Code provisions to existing buildings is, in many cases, impractical and with heritage buildings may compromise historic appearances or authenticity.
-Therefore, the Table of Alternate Compliance Methods for Heritage Buildings was developed to provide alternate methods for complying with the performance level intended by the Code.
+It is generally recognized that the present Building By-law was primarily written for new construction and provides for a performance level that is significantly higher than what exists with many older buildings.
+To apply present By-law provisions to existing buildings is, in many cases, impractical and with heritage buildings may compromise historic appearances or authenticity.
+Therefore, Section 11.5 was developed to provide alternate methods for complying with the performance level intended by the By-law.
 The use of sprinklers is advocated as one of the primary methods in assuring this performance level for heritage buildings.
 Sprinkler systems not only control the fire, which aids evacuation, but also provides the added benefit of protecting the building from possible destruction by fire.